raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Special

 You pull wisps of shadow material from the Shadowfell to create a nonliving object of vegetable matter within range: soft goods, rope, wood, or something similar.
 You can also use this spell to create mineral objects such as stone, crystal, or metal.
-The object created must be no larger than a 5* foot cube, and the object must be of a form and material that you have seen before.
+The object created must be no larger than a 5-foot cube, and the object must be of a form and material that you have seen before.

 The duration depends on the object’s material.
 If the object is composed of multiple materials, use the shortest duration.